francescodessi/svelte-enhanced-notifications/README.md

 * **`showCountdown`**: a boolean that, when `true`, allows showing an indication of how long the notification will remain visible.
 The default value is `false`.
 * **`title`**: a string that defines the title of the notification.
 * **`variant`**: a string that allows using one of the predefined variants to define the style of the notification.
 The allowed values are: `"default"`, `"error"`, `"warning"`, `"success"`, `"info"`, `"help"`.
 * **`variants`**: it allows you to add additional custom variants or override the configuration of existing ones.
-This is an object where the properties represent the new variants.
+This is an object where the properties represent the new variants, check the DEFAULT_VARIANTS constant in the <a href="https://github.com/francescodessi/svelte-enhanced-notifications/blob/main/src/lib/configurations.js#L1" target="_blank">configurations.js</a> file and <a href="#how-to-modify-the-colors-and-icon-of-the-notification">examples</a>.

 <p align="right">(<a href="#usage">see the usage examples</a>)</p>